How It Works

 All current and retired City of Madison employees, families of employees, and significant others of employees may use the Employee Assistance Program (EAP) for any work, personal, or family concerns.
-Those eligible may call and talk over the phone or schedule an appointment with EAP.
+Those eligible may call 266-6561 to schedule an appointment with EAP.
 All EAP contacts and referrals are voluntary and confidential.

 EAP is available at no cost to assist City employees and their significant others.
 EAP sometimes refers users to other additional resources outside the City.
 There is no charge to see EAP/CISM staff or to utilize FEI's services.

 The City of Madison has both external and internal EAP Staff which means more coverage and resources for you.
-FEI Behavioral Health is an external provider that offers services to those who prefer assistance outside the City.
+FEI Workforce Resilience is an external provider that offers services to those who prefer assistance outside the City.
 FEI provides the same services as internal EAP/CISM Staff at no charge and is available 24 hours a day, 7 days a week.

 Information shared with representatives of the Employee Assistance Program is confidential with limited exceptions.
 Contacts with the EAP are held in confidence within the guidelines established for the Program.
 Ask the person you see to review these guidelines with you.
 Despite these assurances, if you remain uncertain about the confidentiality of the Program, you may withhold your name and/or other identifying information when you call.
 What's important is that you get the help you're seeking.